 - Private Tenancy Ending

 - Parents or relatives have asked you to leave

 In addition, any of our Sandwell Local Offices will be able to answer your questions about homelessness and finding a home but if they can't you may be referred to our specialist Housing Choice Team.

 Remember - our advice is free and confidential and you do not have to be a Sandwell tenant to use our service.

 You can contact the Housing Choice team on 0121 368 1166 - option 2

 For more detailed information about how we work and what we can do to assist, see our following leaflets:

 The way all local authorities respond to homelessness changed on 3 April 2018 due to the implementation of the Homelessness Reduction Act, this is one of the largest changes Housing Choice has faced and radically changes how we respond to homeless applications as there is a greater emphasis on prevention of homelessness and has several new duties.
 Find out more about how we are responding to this and how this will affect you.

 Homeless in an emergency?

-If you find yourself with nowhere to stay outside office hours or over the weekend please contact Housing Options out of hours 0121 569 6883 (24 hour callback service).
-We can only give advice in emergencies - if you have somewhere safe to stay, even if this is temporary, please contact during office hours (Monday to Friday 8am - 5.30pm) on 0121 368 1166.
+If you find yourself with nowhere to stay outside office hours or over the weekend please contact Housing Choice out of hours 0121 569 6883 (24 hour callback service).
+We can only give advice in emergencies - if you have somewhere safe to stay, even if this is temporary, please contact during office hours (Monday to Friday 8am - 5.30pm) on 0121 368 1166 - option 2.